saltstack/salt/doc/ref/configuration/master.rst

 Default ``not defined``

 If the autosign_file is specified incoming keys specified in the autosign_file will be automatically accepted.
-Regular expressions as well as globbing can be used.
+Matches will be searched for first by string comparison, then by globbing, then by full-string regex matching.
 This is insecure!

 .. conf_master:: client_acl